navinkeizer/Deece/README.md

 sudo make install
 ```

-other relevant go packages can then be installed:
+other relevant Go packages may then be installed:

 ```
 $ go get -t github.com/otiai10/gosseract